dougeby/IntuneDocs/intune/wi-fi-settings-windows.md

   - **Unrestricted**: Default.
 The connection isn't metered and there are no restrictions on traffic.
   - **Fixed**: Use this option if the network is configured with fixed limit for network traffic.
 After this limit is reached, network access is prohibited.
-  - **Variable**: Used this option if network traffic is costed per byte.
+  - **Variable**: Used this option if network traffic is charged per byte (cost per byte).

 - **Wireless Security Type**: Enter the security protocol used to authenticate devices on your network.
 Your options are:
   - **Open (no authentication)**: Only use this option if the network is unsecured.
-  - **WPA/WPA2-Personal**: This is a more secure option, and is commonly-used for Wi-Fi connectivity.
+  - **WPA/WPA2-Personal**: A more secure option, and is commonly used for Wi-Fi connectivity.
 For more security, you can also enter a pre-shared key password or network key.

-    - **Pre-shared key**: Optional.
+    - **Pre-shared key** (PSK): Optional.
 Shown when you choose **WPA/WPA2-Personal** as the security type.
-When your organization's network is setup, you enter the password or network key.
-Enter this password or network key.
+When your organization's network is set up or configured, a password or network key is also configured.
+Enter this password or network key for the PSK value.
 Enter a string between 8-64 characters.
 If your password or network key is 64 characters, enter hexadecimal characters.

 - **Company Proxy settings**: Choose to use the proxy settings within your organization.
 Your options:
   - **None**: No proxy settings are configured.
   - **Manually configure**: Enter the **Proxy server IPaddress** and its **Port number**.
-  - **Automatically configure**: Enter the URL pointing to a proxy auto-configuration (PAC) script.
+  - **Automatically configure**: Enter the URL pointing to a proxy autoconfiguration (PAC) script.
 For example, enter `http://proxy.contoso.com/proxy.pac`.

 ## Enterprise profile